zachwong00/data-analytics-projects/glo.health - Marketing Analysis/README.md

 ## Business Objectives & Tasks
 glo.health, in 2019, launched a series of marketing campaigns such as health awareness, wellness guidelines, affordability of their plans and preventative care.

-glo.health has hired a data analytics team and strategizing their marketing budget for the year.
+glo.health has hired a data analytics team and would like to strategize their marketing budget for the following year.
 The budget is allocated to drive two main objectives: **1) to increase the number of customer signups**, and **2) to raise awareness of glo.health’s brand across the country**.

 The task is divided into two sections:
 - Generate targeted insights from the reimbursement program for the Claims department.